credmond-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_config.md

 {{< alert title="Note" color="primary" >}}A user login to API Manager generates multiple requests.
 Therefore, it is recommended to set `RateLimitFilter.rateLimitSize` to higher than `50` at a minimum.

-Customers with a large number of entities will also generate large volumes of API Manager requests and should therefore consider increasing the default value for `RateLimitFilter.rateLimitSize.`{{< /alert >}}
+Customers with a large number of entities will also generate large volumes of API Manager requests and should, therefore, consider increasing the default value for `RateLimitFilter.rateLimitSize.`
+{{< /alert >}}